-November 13, 2014 Number in attendance: 69 Purpose: To learn various ways to seek out scholarships that are available to diverse populations, and the organizations that help support underrepresented students.
+Purpose: To learn various ways to seek out scholarships that are available to diverse populations, and the organizations that help support underrepresented students.

 Host: MASS

-The Importance of Graduating and Resources Available to Students
+The Importance of Graduating and Resources Available to Students underrepresented populations.

-January 28, 2015 Number in attendance: 11 Purpose: To understand the importance if working and studying often to accomplish the goal of staying on track to graduation.
-Students in attendance were advised to get a mentor and utilize campus resources for underrepresented populations.
+Purpose: To understand the importance if working and studying often to accomplish the goal of staying on track to graduation.
+Students in attendance were advised to get a mentor and utilize campus resources for

 Host: MASS, LEAD